Mobility Carsharing

 Mobility Carsharing (officially Mobility Cooperative, also known as Mobility Car Sharing or simply Mobility for short) is a Swiss cooperative of carsharing.
 It covers almost all organised carsharing in Switzerland.

-Mobility offers 2,930 vehicles at 1,500 sites and 200 scooters in Zurich for private customers as well as for companies.

-As of 2024, Mobility has 800,000 customers, of which 66,800 are members of the cooperative.
-The company employs a workforce of 224 staff and generates a turnover of CHF 76 million.

-It is the most important car sharing company in Switzerland.
+Mobility was founded in 1997, is organised as a cooperative and has around 3,300 vehicles at 1,600 locations across Switzerland.
+Mobility has 298,000 customers (as of 2025), around a quarter of whom are members of the cooperative (approx. 76,000 people).